3 Facts That Help Your Sobriety

 The Treatment Specialist

-The Treatment Specialist is a national addiction and mental health treatment resource network helping adults, teens, and families locate treatment based on their individual needs, conditions, and resources.
+The Treatment Specialist will connect you with an addiction and mental health treatment center to help help adults, teens, and families locate treatment based on their individual needs, conditions, and resources.
 If you need support staying sober or getting treatment call for a free confidential assessment at 866-644-7911.